 |I hope you find this site interesting and/or useful.
 If you do, please consider putting it on your bookmarks list, and help others find it by putting it on sites like Delicious.|

-Data for Baltimore, Md., Charlotte, N. C., and the San Francisco Bay Area have now been added.
+Data for Baltimore, Md., Charlotte, N. C., the Los Angeles metropolitan area, and the San Francisco Bay Area have now been added.

 Some exchanges have been added, and many links fixed, in the sections dealing with the Philadelphia metropolitan area, especially in the outer suburbs.

 Anyone who has tried to send me e-mail from this site and not received any response, please send it again.
 The "mailto" addresses have pointed to an e-mail account that I cannot seem to access anymore.

 Because some of the directories which were microfilmed for the collection in the Library of Congress are defective, I am looking for some missing information.
 If you are a collector of old telephone directories and can help with the information I need, or you know a collector of old directories who might be willing and able to help with the information, see the request for information below.